MaxHalford/tuna/README.md

 #### `GroupBy`

 Computing running statistics is nice but in practice you probably want to compute conditional statistics.
-In other words you want to "group by" the incoming values by a given variable and compute one or more statistics inside each group.
+In other words you want to "group" the incoming values by a given variable and compute one or more statistics inside each group.
 This is what the `GroupBy` struct is intended for.

 You can use the `NewGroupBy` method to instantiate a `GroupBy`, it takes as arguments a `string` which tells it by what field to group the data and a `func() Extractor` callable which returns an `Extractor`.
 Every time a new key appears the callable will be used to instantiate a new `Extractor` for the new group.